stoplightio/docs/articles/enterprise/components/api-overview.md

 # Secret used to encrypt cookies and other secrets used by the Stoplight API.
 SIGN_SECRET="CHANGE_ME_TO_SOMETHING_RANDOM"

-# Full URL to the Gitlab postgres instance.
+# Full URL to the GitLab postgres instance.
 POSTGRES_URL="postgres://username:password@example.com:5432"

 # Domain that Stoplight is being served from.
 For example, if